 A recent 2021 study showed that 33% of women still experience diastasis recti at 12 months postpartum (as well as many cases persisting much later in life).

 So it’s clear that treating diastasis recti, even years later, is a real priority.

-However long ago you had your babies, adjustments to the way you sit, stand and walk will affect how your core muscles work, and how your tummy looks.
-We go into diastasis recti and posture in detail in the MUTU program but here’s your cheatsheet!
+The good news is however many years ago you had your babies, adjustments to the way you sit, stand and walk will affect how your core muscles work, and how your tummy looks.

 - Try not to thrust out your chest or tuck (flatten) your backside

 - Walk more, sit less and change position more